nnagdalena/suicide-rate-analysis-R/README.md

 # suicide-rate-analysis-R
-This repository contains a suicide rate analysis project made using R. The dataset encompasses the suicide data numbers from the whole world during the years 1985-2016.
+This repository contains a suicide rate analysis project made using R and R Markdown.
+The dataset encompasses the suicide data numbers from the whole world during the years 1985-2016.

 Included steps:
 1. Data cleaning & necessary modifications